 If you don’t book a tour, you can still see the palace and grounds from behind the gate, and watch the ceremonies from afar.

 Meandering its way through the heart of London is the River Thames.
-This sprawling, vast river that feeds into the English Channel, is the perfect backdrop to enjoy a cruise along the water.
+This iconic weaving river is the perfect backdrop to enjoy a cruise along the water.

 To book online, check out this list of cruises.

 Some cities never go to sleep, and London is very much in that exclusive pack.
 Once the sun sets and darkness descends, a whole different side of the city gloriously emerges.

 A guided tour of the city by night is a spectacle you’ll never forget.
 See some of London’s most iconic landmarks, including Big Ben and the Tower of London, lit up against a velvet backdrop.

 Trafalgar Square, with its neon screens and dancing fountains, will instantly capture your imagination.